aintaint/abuse/README.md

 Running Emscripten with cmake for this size of project isn't practical for debugging.
 Replacing the build system with shell scripts, maybe ninja later.

-The project directory structure implies a historical intent to refactor the code that stalled.

 Managing threads in Emscripten is challenging enough, but the interface to the browser's js runtime makes this sort of thing seem appropriate as a
 replacement: https://github.com/jcubic/lips

-The idea of a refactor in the tree also suggests intentions of a substanial amount of C++ code replaced with lisp.
+A substanial amount of the worse C++ code could be replaced with lisp.

 These headers are a mess.